UKPLab/BrokerIO/docs/source/index.rst

 .. note::

    It cannot be guaranteed that all models will be available at all times.
-   The Broker does not start any models and if the models crash it is the responsibility of the models container to restart the model and reconnect to the Broker on their own.
+   BrokerIO does not start any models and if the models crash it is the responsibility of the models container to restart the model and reconnect to the Broker on their own.
    We also implemented a quota system to prevent a single client from using all available resources (see ::doc:`Config </broker/config>`).

 | Tools and models are registered as so called :doc:`Skills <./skills/definition>`, each having a specific task.
 | See :doc:`Quickstart <./getting_started/quickstart>` for a quick introduction to the Broker.

-The broker is developed as part of the `CARE project <https://github.com/UKPLab/CARE>`_ at the `UKP Lab <https://www.informatik.tu-darmstadt.de/ukp/ukp_home/index.en.jsp>`_ at the `TU Darmstadt <https://www.tu-darmstadt.de/index.en.jsp>`_.
+BrokerIO was developed as part of the `CARE project <https://github.com/UKPLab/CARE>`_ at the `UKP Lab <https://www.informatik.tu-darmstadt.de/ukp/ukp_home/index.en.jsp>`_ at the `TU Darmstadt <https://www.tu-darmstadt.de/index.en.jsp>`_.

 .. toctree::